 Take Highway 61 south to Winona, a town on the Mississippi River, to visit Garvin Heights Vineyards.
 This winery has been in business since 2006 and prides itself on being a place for gatherings and social events.

 The last stop on the Grand River Road Wine Trail is the Riverview Vineyard & Winery in La Crescent.
 The winery has a selection of 10 different wines and has breathtaking views of the Mississippi River.

 -Upper St. Croix Wine Trail

 Another popular wine trail that would make a great road trip for a girl’s weekend or bachelorette party is the Upper St. Croix Wine Trail.
-This trail is self-guided and contains four 4 wineries, 3 of which reside in Minnesota.
+This self-guided trail contains four wineries, 3 of which reside in Minnesota.